The government's pumping $300 million into tackling homelessness in New Zealand - but details on where new properties will come from remain scant.

 But with more than 14,000 people now on the waitlist for public housing, there is still a long way to go.

-Bartlett and her six children have just joined the queue.
+The Auckland woman and her six children have just joined the queue.
 She said the new builds could not come soon enough.